 Day 3

 On this day we decided to go by train to Suzhou.
+4 days in Shanghai seemed enough time to explore something else.
 Buying a train ticket in Shanghai is not as easy and fast as we are used to.
 Upon arriving at the train station we soon realized that to enter the station we would need the passport and have already purchased the ticket.
-There are automatic machines next to the station to buy tickets but can only be used with a Chinese identity card.
-So we had to go to another building in order to buy the ticket with our passport.
+There are automatic machines next to the station to buy tickets but they can only be used with a Chinese identity card.
+So we had to go to another building to buy the ticket with our passports.
 Tickets are identified with the person’s name and as such are not transferable.

 Try not to go near your departure time to buy the ticket because you can risk losing the train since there are long queues (both to buy the ticket and to enter the station).